This post contains affiliate links. You can view my full disclosure policy here.

 I use it just like you would any other hair gel after I get out of the shower and towel off my hair.

 Update 11/2020: I’ve found several more products I really like!
-If Aloe Vera didn’t work for you, try these:
+If Aloe Vera doesn’t work for you, try these:

 Kinky Curly Curling Custard is considered a really clean hair gel that works for all kinds of curly hair textures.
 It’s more expensive, but it lasts a long time!
 Try it here.